dwjohnston/interview-questions/questions_to_ask_employers.md

 **Person to ask** - Engineering manager

 **Purpose** Gives you a picture of what they're really looking for.
 Are they looking for someone to take responsibility for things and propose new innovations?
 Or are they looking for someone to follow directions?

+## What's the most challenging thing about this role?

+I love this question for two reasons:

+1. It's perhaps a more effective way of asking 'what sucks about working here'
+2. If you ask it early on - then you can then tailor your responses to shine for those things.

 ## How long does the interview process take?
 When can I expect to recieve a decision on my application?